ethmth/lily/README.md

 - [x] `semant.ml` - Semantic checker.
 - [x] `sast.ml`
+- [x] `structs.ml` - Includes the definition of the `FuncId` struct which is needed for the `FuncMap` in `semant.ml`, used for storing a map of functions.

 **`test2` - tests semantic checking (everything above this)** - to run `test2`, run `make test2` and follow the "How to run tests" instructions below.

 - [x] `irgen.ml` - IR Generation
+- [x] `stdlib.lily` - Standard library functions, written in LILY
+- [x] `readers.ml` - Provides useful function definitions for reading from files and reading from stdin, needed to include `stdlib.lily` functions in user programs.

 **`lily.ml` - tests everything** - to use, run `make lily` and `./lily.native ...`

 ## Environment Setup